 Stir in thawed shrimp and heat through, serve over angel hair pasta or spaghetti, garnished with julienned carrots and cucumbers, chopped peanuts, and sliced green onions.
 I love this dish and hope you do too, because it's simple, fresh, delicious and can be tweaked to your own preferences.

-So to round out my earlier review of Local 188, I'll tell you about my Easter brunch experience there!
+Because M. and I don't have family in the area, we decided to treat ourselves to what is fast becoming our favorite restaurant in Portland: Local 188.
 We must have good table karma at Local, because we scored a table at 11, with no wait and with no reservation.
 To start, we both ordered drinks (mimosas and bloodies, each $5).

 The secret is to replace some of the water with vodka.
 Water and flour form gluten togther, so by the time you use all the water you need, you'll have a tough crust.
 But alcohol and flour don't form gluten, so by substituting in vodka for half the water, you can use all the liquid you need, without fearing a tough end result.
 Genius.